antarctica/ops-data-store/README.md

 ...

 ### Permissions

-**Note:** This section is a work in progress and may be incomplete.

 Datasets hosted in this platform are typically restricted as to who can read and/or edit from them.
 The platform includes a simple permissions system to enforce these restrictions.
 This system includes three roles which can be